 The Vita Brown Bequest Bursary

-Vita Ethel Brown (11 October 1916 – 15 December 2012) generously bequeathed funds to Arts Tasmania "to make a grant to assist two or more emerging artists to purchase materials provided always that the artist chosen shall be justified by their work."
+Vita Ethel Brown (11 October 1916 – 15 December 2012) generously bequeathed funds to Arts Tasmania to assist emerging artists to purchase materials.

 As a result, two bursaries of $500 will be offered each year to artists who:

 - have spent less than two years working in any artform or

 - have been absent from professional practice in an artform for the last two consecutive years.

 Funds may be used towards the purchase of essential materials and equipment normally excluded from grant assistance.